 “It is killing us slowly, quickly, but it’s killing us.
 It is taking everything out of ourselves just to function in this world and to try to make it a better place,” said Tyson, choking up.
 “Sorry.”

 A second woman, Meredith Watson, accused Fairfax of sexual assault while the two were students at Duke University in 2000.
 No criminal complaint has been filed in that case.
+Watson wrote an op-ed for the Washington Post on Feb.
+18 outlining her reasons for coming forward and calling for a public hearing.

 Fairfax has emphatically denied both accusations and says he will not resign.